josuedhernandez/foodie-api/README.md

       }
     ```
 * POST `/auth/login` returns a JWT token if the correct username and password (using "bcryptjs") was provided:
-  *  The response and JWT with 3 hours of experiation.
+  *  The response and JWT with 3 hours of expiration.

 * POST `/auth/signup` posts and creates a new username in the database:
     *  The body looks like: